AnnaMykhailova84/goit-markup-hw-06/README.md

-# goit-markup-hw-05
+# goit-markup-hw-06

-This is my 5th home work.
+This is my 6th home work -- adaptive page.